niplav/site/nootropics.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2023-01-06, modified: 2025-04-14, language: english, status: maintenance, importance: 3, confidence: likely*
+*author: niplav, created: 2023-01-06, modified: 2025-04-25, language: english, status: maintenance, importance: 3, confidence: likely*

 > __Modeled after [Gwern 2018](https://www.gwern.net/Nootropics) I've
-decided to log my nootropics usage and its effects.__
+decided to log my nootropics usage and its effects.
+Includes three quantified self experiments, one on [Caffeine](), one on [L-theanine], and one on [Vitamin D₃]()__

 Nootropics
 ===========